Lothar Berthold: Works

 Between 1963 and 1966 Lothar Berthold served as secretary to the authors' collective, mandated to compile and produce an eight-volume history of the German labour movement.
 The importance of the project is apparent from the identity of the man leading the project, Walter Ulbricht, better known then as now, for his position as the First Party Secretary – the national leader – than as a scholar of history.
 It was, therefore, not just as an administrator but also as a compiler-editor and author that Berthold operated at the heart of the party's propaganda structure.

-Also worth highlighting in Berthold's two-volume biography of Ernst Thälmann, the hardline Stalinist leader of the Communist Party between 1925 and 1933 who was later killed by the Nazis after eleven years detained in solitary confinement.
+Berthold wrote a two-volume biography of Ernst Thälmann, the hardline Stalinist leader of the Communist Party between 1925 and 1933, who was killed by the Nazis after spending eleven years in solitary confinement.
 Comrades attributed great political value to the biography, seen as a reason why Berthold won the National Prize of the German Democratic Republic not once but twice.
-He was also active for many years as a "Friend of the Ernst Thälmann Memorial Centre" (im "Freundeskreis der Ernst-Thälmann-Gedenkstätte") and a regular speaker at events held in the Sporthaus Ziegenhals (memorial-hostelry) where Thälmann held the last meeting of the Communist Party before the Nazis closed down political pluralism back in 1933.
+He was also active for many years as a "Friend of the Ernst Thälmann Memorial Centre" (im "Freundeskreis der Ernst-Thälmann-Gedenkstätte") and a regular speaker at events held in the Sporthaus Ziegenhals where Thälmann held the last meeting of the Communist Party before the Nazis closed down political pluralism back in 1933.